tinavanschelt/tinavanschelt/content/posts/limerick.md

 For those interested, the history of The Keeper View Terraces are well documented in [this newspaper clipping](http://www.limerickcity.ie/media/streets330.pdf) from 1999.
 It's a lovely community, that welcomed us with open arms.
 If you pass during the day, you'll often see a neighbour collecting bins or sweeping the sidewalk on behalf of another and on Christmas Eve you'll find the entire street bundled into Cowies.

-To us, The Keeper View Terraces represented a period of growth and belonging and we'll remember it fondly.
+To us, The Keeper View Terraces represented a period of growth and belonging and we'll remember it with an abundance of grattitude.

 <div class="photo-grid columns-4">
   <div><img src="https://res.cloudinary.com/tinavanschelt/image/upload/v1590164728/writing/IMG_20200320_185509.jpg" alt="Keeper View Sunset" /></div>